-Prior to Closed Loop Partners, Ron was the Deputy Commissioner of Sanitation in New York City in the Bloomberg Administration.
+Prior to Closed Loop Partners, Ron was the Deputy Commissioner of Sanitation, Recycling and Sustainability in New York City in the Bloomberg Administration.
 He oversaw the collection and processing of NYC’s paper, metal, glass, plastic, textile waste, electronic waste, organics, and hazardous waste as well as public policy.
 In 2013, NRDC and Earth Day New York named Ron as the Public Official of the Year in New York City.

 The companies that he has led have been recognized as innovators in sustainable business practices.
 Recognitions include The Conference of Mayors – Public/Private Partnership of the Year, Technology Pioneer from the World Economic Forum and the Wall Street Journal’s #1 Venture Backed Cleantech Company Of The Year.

 Ron served as an Adjunct Professor at Columbia Business School from 2010-2018.
 In 2012, he was the recipient of the Social Enterprise Center Award for Excellence in Teaching.